Atharva309/BobRoss_Painting_Generator/README.md

 The dataset used for this project is the **[Segmented Bob Ross Paintings](https://www.kaggle.com/datasets/residentmario/segmented-bob-ross-images)** from Kaggle.
 It contains a rich collection of segmented images alongside their corresponding full-color paintings, making it ideal for image-to-image translation tasks.

-## How Pix2Pix Works

-The Pix2Pix model is a cGAN that conditions both the generator and discriminator on the input image.
-Here’s how it works:

-1. **Generator**: The generator uses a U-Net architecture.
-The input image passes through a series of convolutional layers (encoder) and is then reconstructed using a series of upsampling layers (decoder).
-The skip connections between corresponding layers in the encoder and decoder help preserve spatial information.

-2. **Discriminator**: The discriminator uses a PatchGAN approach, which classifies image patches (small areas) rather than the entire image.
-This helps it focus on fine details and texture rather than global coherence, improving the visual quality of the generated images.

-3. **Loss Functions**: The model is trained using a combination of L1 loss (for pixel-level accuracy) and adversarial loss (for realism).
-The L1 loss encourages the generator to produce images similar to the target, while the adversarial loss ensures the images are realistic.

-## How to Run the Project

-1. Clone this repository.
-2. Download the dataset from the Kaggle link above.
-3. Follow the steps outlined in the **GAN.ipynb** notebook.
-The notebook includes code for loading the dataset, defining the Pix2Pix model, training, and generating sample outputs.
-4. Visualize the generated Bob Ross paintings!

 ## Example Outputs